HugoLePicard/tutorial-triton-inference-server/README.md

 ## Step 5 – Triton Inference Server

+Triton Inference Server is an inference serving platform developed by NVIDIA.
+It streamlines the deployment of machine learning models at scale, supporting features like dynamic batching, model versioning, concurrent execution, and multi-framework support (PyTorch, TensorFlow, ONNX, TensorRT, etc.).

 ### Model Config Explanation (`config.pbtxt`)

 This document explains how to define a standard model configuration for use with Triton Inference Server, specifically for models optimized with TensorRT.